Crypt of Civilization: Contents

 Airtight canisters containing cellulose acetate film were also placed into the chamber.
-These microfilms contain more than 800 standard books of literature (over 600,000 pages), including the Christian Bible, the Quran, Homer's Song of Ilium, and Dante's Divine Comedy.
+These microfilms contain more than 800 standard books of literature (over 600,000 pages), including the Christian Bible, the Quran, Homer's Iliad, and Dante's Divine Comedy.
 An original manuscript Gone With the Wind film was donated by movie producer David O. Selznick.
 AMORC was asked by Peters to send from their archives manuscripts of their philosophy to be deposited inside the Crypt time vault with the other artifacts that are to be seen by those of 8113 CE when the time capsule reopens.
 Collected also for the time treasure was film on Ohio's industrial and historical scenes including travelogues and agricultural scenes of the state.
-There are also glass bell jars that hold less than life size models of men and women dressed in 1930s clothing.
+There are also glass bell jars that hold less-than life-size models of men and women dressed in 1930s clothing.

 The crypt contains voice recordings of leaders from the 1930s, including Adolf Hitler, Joseph Stalin, Franklin D. Roosevelt, and Benito Mussolini.
 The sounds of Popeye the Sailor Man and a professional pig caller were stored inside the crypt.
 Peters, the archivist, placed electric microfilm readers and picture projectors in the chamber to allow future generations to view and listen to the recordings.
-He also provided a windmill to generate electricity to run the devices, as well as a magnifier for the microfilm records, should electricity not be in general use by the 82nd century.
+He also provided a windmill to generate electricity to run the devices, as well as a magnifier for the microfilm records, if electricity were not in general use by the 82nd century.
 Engraved steel panels of the Atlanta Journal newspaper showing reports from the first year of World War II, were also placed in the crypt.

 An array of contemporary scientific instruments were gathered for the crypt such as an altimeter and a barometer, as well as common appliances like a telephone and a television.
 Peters also left behind a device of his innovation called a "Language Integrator", a modified Mutoscope that was a hand-operated movie projector with sound that would teach English to the future generation that came upon the crypt.
 This was a type of Rosetta Stone and another concept carried forward to the Westinghouse Time Capsules.
 Peters also delivered a film he had made about the crypt entitled The Stream of Knowledge that was published in 1938.
 Jacobs left a written note for those opening the crypt in 8113 CE, in which he hoped for future efforts in preservation.
 He pointed out that the world had been engaged in scientifically preserving the human civilization customs and culture for future generations, and in this crypt it had been presented to these people.